PatelVatsalB21/Dickson_Charge_Pump_28nm/README.md

 ## Simulation Results

+As in the image below output of the Dickson Charge Pump rises in 0.973us and then saturates at a constant output of 4.39V - 4.4V.
+The Charge pump coverts input voltage of 1.05v to the output voltage of 4.4V with the Voltage Conversion Ratio (M) around 4.2.
+The clock signals have rise and fall time of 1ns.
+Hence the operating frequency of the circuit is around 1 GHz.

 ### Output for 5us

 ![image](https://github.com/PatelVatsalB21/Dickson_Charge_Pump_28nm/blob/main/files/images/simulation/5%20stage%20pump%201ns%20rs%2010pf%20load%201pf%20cap%20alone%205us.png)

 ### Output for 20us

 ![image](https://github.com/PatelVatsalB21/Dickson_Charge_Pump_28nm/blob/main/files/images/simulation/5%20stage%20pump%201ns%20rs%2010pf%20load%201pf%20cap%20alone.png)

 ### Output with other signals

 ![image](https://github.com/PatelVatsalB21/Dickson_Charge_Pump_28nm/blob/main/files/images/simulation/5%20stage%20pump%201ns%20rs%2010pf%20load%201pf%20cap%20separate.png)

 ## Observations
-- Output Voltage of the Dickson Charge Pump is 4.4V.
+- Output Voltage of the Dickson Charge Pump is **4.4V**.
-- Operating Frequency of the charge pump is 1 GHz.
+- Operating Frequency of the charge pump is **1 GHz**.
-- Rise Time of the charge pump is 0.973us.
+- Rise Time of the charge pump is **0.973us**.
-- Voltage Conversion Ratio (M) of the charge pump is 4.19
+- Voltage Conversion Ratio (M) of the charge pump is **4.19**.

 ## Limitations